heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

    - You will be able to experiment the theoretical content
 3. Practical work
    - The theoretical and practical content are meant to help you
-4. Feedback and discussions (few minutes - very important to us)
+4. Feedback and discussions (very important to us)
    - You will be able to give feedback and share your experience

 ## Evaluation